ceph/ceph/doc/man/8/ceph.rst

         ceph osd pool application enable <pool-name> <app> {--yes-i-really-mean-it}

-Subcommand ``get`` displays the value for the given key that is assosciated with the given application of the given pool.
+Subcommand ``get`` displays the value for the given key that is associated with the given application of the given pool.
 Not passing the optional arguments would display all key-value pairs for all applications for all pools.